-Maryland: Deputy and 2nd man shot in exchange of gunfire
+Maryland: Man killed, deputy wounded in gunfire exchange

 CHESTERTOWN, Md.
-(AP) — Authorities say a sheriff’s deputy was shot and critically wounded and another man also was shot in an exchange of gunfire at a home on Maryland’s Eastern Shore.
+(AP) — An exchange of gunfire in a home on Maryland’s Eastern Shore left one man dead and a sheriff’s deputy critically wounded, authorities said Thursday.

-Queen Anne’s County Sheriff’s Department spokesman Lt.
-Dale Patrick told local media outlets that deputies were initially called to a domestic disturbance at a Chestertown home Wednesday night.
-After midnight, the woman involved in that incident showed up at the sheriff’s department’s headquarters.
+Queen Anne’s County sheriff’s deputies were called to a domestic disturbance at the Chestertown home of James Rich II, 52.
+Rich’s girlfriend, who had been staying at the home, sent her father a text message asking him to call authorities because she and Rich had been in a physical altercation, police said.
+The father called 911, but when Deputy 1st Class Warren Hogan and another deputy arrived, both Rich and his girlfriend were gone.
+The woman’s father had taken her to the sheriff’s office, police said.

-When a deputy escorted her home to collect belongings, Patrick says a man fired at the deputy, who returned fire.
-Patrick says both the deputy and the man were struck.
+After midnight, Hogan escorted the woman to Rich’s home to collect some of her belongings and Rich and his teenage son were there.
+As the woman collected her things, police said she and Rich began to argue, then Rich got a shotgun and fired one shot.
+He continued walking toward Hogan and they exchanged gunfire.
+Both were struck.

 Most Read Stories